frequenz-floss/frequenz-sdk-python/CONTRIBUTING.md

 always use `mike deploy --push --remote your-fork-remote`, and then access the GitHub pages produced for your fork.

-##  Cross-Arch Testing

-This project has built-in support for testing across multiple architectures.
-Currently, our CI conducts tests on `aarch64` machines using QEMU emulation.
-We also have the flexibility to expand this support to include additional architectures in the future.
-For more information, see [Cross-Arch Testing](.github/containers/nox-cross-arch/README.md).

 ## Releasing

 These are the steps to create a new release: